Rules and regulations

-The course is open for play between dawn and dusk or at the times indicated on the noticeboard; gate closing times are also specified there.
+The course is open for bookings from 30 minutes after sunrise through to 90 minutes before sunset or at the times indicated on the noticeboard.
 From time to time the whole course or parts of the course may be closed and notices about this will be placed on National Star’s website, noticeboard and in the StarGolf hut.
-Please note that the course will be closed each year between Christmas and New Year.

 6. Golf etiquette

 Players are expected to observe normal golf etiquette and in all cases let quicker players through immediately, keep noise to a minimum, not leave litter and refrain from disturbing other players or National Star students and staff.
 Players must follow the instruction of StarGolf Grounds staff and wait if grounds work is being undertaken before playing through.

 No more than four “practice” balls should be played from any one tee to preserve the ground for other golfers.
 Groups of four should be the maximum playing any one hole and each player should have their own set of clubs and bag to use.

 Use of the golf course at StarGolf is by payment of a green fee (‘Pay and Play’) or through subscription membership.

 Membership of StarGolf allows subscribers to play golf at Ullenwood Manor Golf Course without having to pay an additional green fee.
 Membership of StarGolf is available for any one of the following categories: